 32. Visit the Gifu Shotoku Gakuen University Botanical Garden

-This botanical garden, part of Gifu Shotoku Gakuen University, is dedicated to the conservation of plant species and environmental education.
-The garden features a variety of ecosystems, including a traditional Japanese garden, medicinal plants, and a tropical greenhouse.
-It’s a living laboratory for students and a peaceful spot for visitors.
-The garden’s diversity offers a fascinating look at plant life from around the world.
+The Gifu Shotoku Gakuen University Botanical Garden is dedicated to the conservation of plant species and environmental education.
+The garden features various ecosystems, including a traditional Japanese garden, a collection of medicinal plants, and a tropical greenhouse.
+Visitors can enjoy a peaceful walk while learning about the diversity of plant life from around the world.
+It’s a beautiful spot for both education and relaxation.

 33. Take a Cultural Class at Gifu International Center

-The Gifu International Center offers cultural classes and workshops for visitors interested in learning about Japanese arts and traditions.
-Classes include tea ceremony, calligraphy, kimono wearing, and Japanese cooking.
-It’s a great opportunity to immerse yourself in Japanese culture and learn new skills.
+The Gifu International Center offers cultural classes and workshops, allowing visitors to experience traditional Japanese arts firsthand.
+Classes range from tea ceremonies and calligraphy to kimono-wearing and Japanese cooking.
+It’s a fantastic opportunity to immerse yourself in Japanese culture and learn something new.
 The center also provides information and resources for exploring Gifu and the surrounding region.

 source: Samuel and Audrey on YouTube